Suggester/Documentation/staff/block.md

 `duration`: The duration you want to block the user for (optional)

 ### Duration & Examples
-See the table below for more informztion about how to format durations:
+See the table below for more information on how to format durations

 | Name     | Shortcut |
 |:--------:|:--------:|
 | seconds  | s        |